John Dibbs: Captain Dibbs' ships

-Sealers were crushed to death by seals, attacked, killed and eaten by Maori, and abandoned to starve by captains that couldn't, or didn't, return.
+Sealers were crushed to death by seals, attacked, killed and eaten by Maori, and abandoned to starve by captains that could not, or did not, return.
 After Haweis left her gang in the southern islands, she continued her voyage trading around New Zealand and called at the Bay of Islands in December to refresh.
 While at the Bay of Islands an interpreter was enlisted to assist in trading with Maori.
 They then sailed for the East Cape.
 In March 1828 the Haweis was attacked and looted at Whakatane, in the Bay of Plenty, with three crewmen killed.
 The ship was retaken a couple of days later by Captain Clarke of the New Zealander, and Haweis arrived back at the Bay of Islands after her harrowing ordeal on 15 March.
 Haweis' sealing gang must have been more fortunate that others, as when the brig arrived back in Sydney in April, seal skins were among her cargo.
 This success saw Haweis sail to the sealing grounds in the south again the following month and when she arrived back in Sydney on 29 June from Stewart Island, her crew had taken another 340 seal skins.
 Haweis' next voyage was an eight-day return trip from Sydney to Newcastle, still under Captain John James.
 On 24 October 1829 James left Sydney on Haweis, bound for the Society Islands.
 By the following January grave fears were held for her safety.

 In 1835, a report appeared that the Haweis has been taken over by escaping convicts, and the crew and passengers murdered.

 Sydney Herald 25 August 1835: "After the brig had got fairly out to sea they came from their various places of concealment in the vessel, murdered the captain and the passengers and all those of the crew who would not join them in taking the vessel.